 # Pushover Binding

-The Pushover binding allows you to notify mobile devices of a message using the Pushover REST API (opens new window).
-To get started you first need to register (a free process) to get an API token.
-Initially you have to create an application, set its name and optionally upload an icon, and get the API token in return.
-Once you have the token, you need a user key (or group key) and optionally a device name for each user to which you want to push notifications.
+This binding allows you to notify mobile devices using the Pushover REST API (opens new window).
+To get started, first register (a free process) to get an API token.
+Initially, create an application, set its name, and optionally upload an icon to get the API token in return.
+Once you have the token, you need a user key (or group key) and optionally a device name for each user to whom you want to push notifications.

 # Supported Things

-There is only one Thing available - the pushover-account.
-You are able to create multiple instances of this Thing to broadcast to different users, groups or devices.
+There is only one Thing available: pushover-account.
+You can create multiple instances of this Thing to broadcast to different users, groups, or devices.

 # Thing Configuration